DBSE-teaching/isee2019-Sky-Net/docs/_posts/2019-07-02-fifth-post.md

 ### Diverse Thinking

-<p style="font-family:Times;font-size:110%;text-align:justify">We were from different backgrounds, some of us were good at programming, testing, designing or had good experience in apprehending app from an end user perspective.
+<p style="font-family:Times;font-size:110%;text-align:justify">As we were from different backgrounds, some of us were good at programming, testing, designing or had good experience in apprehending app from an end user perspective.
 So each had unique skills, background, and experiences.
 In many scenarios, fellow team members helped each other to see things from a different angle. </p>

 <p style="font-family:Times;font-size:110%;text-align:justify">Fig 5 </p>